 Here is an easy to read, printable checklist to ensure accurate DPD readings every time.

 Things to look out for

 When was the last time your DPD was calibrated?

 Like all measurement devices, handheld DPD colorimeters can drift over time, and need to be calibrated.
 Check your device manual for how often it should be calibrated, if you can’t remember the last time it was calibrated, chances are it needs doing again!

 The pink solution formed after DPD tests can leave a residue behind on the glass, which will affect the DPD reading.
 This residue can be easily cleaned off using what is in your DPD kit.

 If you use normal tap water to wash out vials, droplets left behind can affect your reading due to the residual chlorine in drinking water.
-It is best (but not always practical) to use deionised water to wash out your vials, but if this isn’t available (deionised water can be purchased as car battery top up water from any car parts supplier) then you can use cooled boiled tap water, as boiling gets rid of any chlorine.
+It is best (but not always practical) to use deionized water to wash out your vials, but if this isn’t available (deionized water can be purchased as car battery top up water from any car parts supplier) then you can use cooled boiled tap water, as boiling gets rid of any chlorine.
 If not then simply make sure the vials are perfectly dry before use.

 Little Known Chemistry

 DPD has a wide range of interferents.
 This means recurrent problems can sometimes be caused by the chemical makeup of the sample.
 For example, chlorite (ClO2–) and chlorine dioxide both affect DPD, but only chlorine dioxide is measured by most chlorine dioxide amperometric sensors.